ordercloud-api/dotnet-middleware/README.md

 # dotnet-middleware
 Starter .NET microservice project for [Ordercloud](https://ordercloud.io/) extension using the [Dotnet Catalyst](https://github.com/ordercloud-api/ordercloud-dotnet-catalyst) library.

-### Get Project Running
+### Get Project Running With Docker

-`docker run -it -p 3000:80 oliverheywood/ordercloud-dotnet-middleware` then open http://localhost:3000/api/env in the browser and you should see JSON data for "BuildNumber" and other env variables.
+Clone the repo and build locally with `docker build -t MyOrderCloudMiddleware .` After building, run locally with `docker run -it -p 3000:80 MyOrderCloudMiddleware` then open http://localhost:3000/api/env in the browser and you should see JSON data.

+Can also run a static example api from dockerhub with `docker run -it -p 3000:80 oliverheywood/ordercloud-dotnet-middleware`.

 ### Why do I need middleware?